Community Garden Grants

 - benefit to the wider community

 - encourage social inclusion

 - have a high level of community support, including volunteers and sponsorship.

-Minister Rattenbury has announced that applications for Round Five of the Community Gardens Grants Program are now open.
-There is a total of $40,000 funding available for eligible community groups and owners corporations of multi-unit developments.
+Round Five of the Community Gardens Grants Program was launched on 25 June 2019 with applications closing on 28 July 2019. $40,000 of funding was available for eligible community groups and owners corporations of multi-unit developments.